jonasschneider/momentum/README.md

 Note that is is _not_ a SPDY/HTTPS proxy for proxying connections to arbitrary servers through a SPDY tunnel as described in http://dev.chromium.org/spdy/spdy-proxy-examples.

-*Together with the original HTTP server that is proxied through SPDY, both HTTP and SPDY protocols are accessible from the outside.*
+*Together with the original HTTP server, the `Proxy` backend allows the app to be accessible through both HTTP and SPDY.*

 Deployment